 There are 19 categories of non-dischargeable debt.
 In other words, when you receive a discharge of your consumer debts, creditors will still be able to collect these categories of debts.
 Some non-dischargeable debts are not subject to a hearing, while other non-dischargeable debts will be discharged if a creditor does not challenge that they are dischargeable.

-Generally, you will have to show extraordinary circumstances to get these debts discharged, and they are generally non-dischargeable:
+Generally, you will have to show extraordinary circumstances to get non-dischargeable debts discharged.

-- Debts that you left off your bankruptcy petition, unless the creditor actually knew of your filing;
+Debts left off the bankruptcy petition, unless the creditor actually knew of the filing

 Other categories of non-dischargeable debts require a creditor to successfully challenge your discharge during the bankruptcy in order to be non-dischargeable.
 The court will hold a hearing that allows both the bankruptcy filer and the creditor to present their arguments.
 However, if the creditor fails to object, or if the court disagrees with the creditor, the debt will be discharged.
 These categories are credit card purchases for luxury goods worth more than $650 in aggregate that were made during the 90 days preceding the bankruptcy filing and are owed to a single creditor, fraudulently obtained debts or those obtained under false pretenses, and debts incurred because of willful and malicious injuries either to person or property.

 In some cases, the bankruptcy court will deny a Chapter 7 discharge for a debtor’s lack of compliance with rules or procedure.
 For example, if you commit perjury, fail to account for lost assets, destroy records, or hide property to defraud creditors, the court may not discharge your debts, even though they are otherwise dischargeable.
 Moreover, creditors, the bankruptcy trustee, or the U.S. Trustee can object to your discharge.
 However, the bankruptcy court has the final say.

 Discharge May Be Denied